duckbox72/CS50AI-projects/traffic/README.md

 333/333 - 2s - loss: 0.2036 - accuracy: 0.9560`

 ### STEP 4
-Although the changes implemented on the previous step visibly improved the model, seems that there was still a little room for improvement, specially regarding the loss and a bit of *overfitting*.
+Although the changes implemented on the previous step clearly improved the model, seemed that there was still a little room for improvement, specially regarding the loss score and a possible little *overfitting*.
 In fact, after trying several different configurations , increasing the dropoff ratio to 0.40 proved to prevent possible overfitting and lower the loss ratio without compromising accuracy.
 Finally, doubling hidden layer units to 256 seemed to improve result consistency, keeping testing loss below 0.2000 and accuracy close to 0.9500.

-Further changes or additions, appeared to be resource consuming with no overall improvement to the model accuracy any.
+Further changes or additions, appeared to be resource consuming with no overall improvement to the model accuracy.

 #### FINAL MODEL SUMMARY